EDCD/EDMarketConnector/Contributing.md

 ---
 If you are not part of the core development team then you should only be performing work that addresses an open issue.

-So, if what you think needs doing isn't currently referred to in an [open issue](https://github.com/EDCD/EDMarketConnector/issues), then you should first [open an issue](https://github.com/EDCD/EDMarketConnector/issues/new/choose).
+So, if what you think needs doing isn't currently referred to in an [open issue](https://github.com/EDCD/EDMarketConnector/issues), then you should first [open an issue](https://github.com/EDCD/EDMarketConnector/issues/new/choose) **please use the correct template if applicable**.

 Check with us first
 ---